wrljet/hercules-helper/README.md

 Report errors in this to me so everyone can benefit.

+Note: by default, this will build the SDL-Hercules "develop" branch.
+You may change this using the hercules-helper.conf config file.

 ## hyperion-buildall.sh

 This script will perform a complete build of Hercules and its external